 Dr. Emiko Kishi, President

 The Japan Association of Public Health Nurse Educational Institutions (JAPHNEI) was founded as an unincorporated organization in 1980 with the aim of improving the quality of public health nurse education.
-It was incorporated as a General Incorporated Association in 2011.We consider the education of public health nurses to be our social responsibility and are working toward its enrichment.
+It was incorporated as a General Incorporated Association in 2011, we celebrated for the 40th anniversary of the establishment of JAPHNEI in 2020.We consider the education of public health nurses to be our social responsibility and are working toward its enrichment.
 Our mission is to improve public health by enhancing public health nurse educational institutions across Japan and enriching public health nurse education.
 We work to fulfill this mission through six committees and seven regional blocks.

 In 2020, in addition to supporting proactive epidemiological investigations of public health centers during the COVID-19 crisis, we have exchanged information on practicum alternative lecture, reported summaries, implemented a systematic career ladder training, created the “Educational content of community health nursing in the nurse education course after revision of the rules for designating public health nurses, midwives and nurses" and the "Graduate school curriculum model for public health nurse education (Zenhokyo version 2020)," published a commemorative magazine to celebrate the 40th anniversary, and streamed an on-demand public information talk as a 40th anniversary project.
 In addition, we submitted requests for "quality assurance of education and securing of graduates from public health nursing training schools due to the spread of COVID-19" and "flexible response to recruitment tests due to the spread of COVID-19."
 We also issued the "Statement on the Amendment of the Infectious Diseases Control Law" for penalties for infectious diseases.